arv100kri/Cognitive-Services/Content/en-us/Emotion/GetStarted.md

   The below example has been developed for the .NET Framework using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).
 #### Subscribe to Emotion API and get a subscription key

   Before creating the example, you must subscribe to Emotion API which is part of the Microsoft Project Oxford services.
-See [subscription and key management](https://www.projectoxford.ai/Subscription).
+See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.
 Make sure to follow best practices for keeping your API key secret and secure.
 #### Get the client library and example

   You may download the Emotion API client library and example through [https://www.projectoxford.ai/sdk](https://www.projectoxford.ai/sdk) or access them via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Emotion/Windows).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.